 An active member of the Zion Hill Baptist Church in Newark for many years, Ms. Wilson was the church organist and choir director for the church from 1974 to 2014.
 She has also taught Sunday school for the church since 2007, and she is helping to train new Sunday school teachers as she prepares for retirement.
-She began teaching Sunday school roughly 50 years ago at her first church, the New Reid Temple Church of God in Christ.
+She began teaching Sunday school roughly 50 years ago at her first church, the Reid Temple Church of God in Christ.

 For excellence in her professional and civic endeavors, Ms. Wilson has been the recipient of a number of honors and accolades.
 In 1986, she was presented with the Outstanding Church Musician Award from the Order of the Eastern Star.
 She has also received the Living Legend Award from Zion Hill Baptist Church and a Community Service Award from the Essex County Civic Association.
 An honored Marquis listee, she has been presented with both the Albert Nelson Marquis Lifetime Achievement Award and the Marquis Who’s Who Humanitarian Award.

 Born in Southampton, Virginia, to parents Purcell Lee and Clarine Branch, Ms. Wilson is the proud mother of two children, Brian Keith and Linda Elizabeth.
-She is additionally incredibly proud of her three wonderful grandchildren, Janee Janece, Jaycee Janece and Brian Isaiah.
-Janee Janece is a graduate of New Jersey City University and works for the township of Old Bridge; Brian Isaiah is a police officer in Hillside; and Jaycee Janece is a student at Cane University.
+She is additionally incredibly proud of her three wonderful grandchildren, Janee Janece, Jaycee Janece, and Brian Isaiah.
+Janee Janece is a graduate of New Jersey City University and works for the township of Old Bridge; Brian Isaiah is a police officer in Hillside; and Jaycee Janece is a student at Kean University.
 Enjoying singing and playing the organ in her free time, Ms. Wilson hopes to leave a legacy as a teacher who was able to instill good morals and values in her students.